-When you apply for student loan, you’ll have to give specific information so that repayments can be collected when they’re due.
+When you apply for a student loan, you’ll have to give specific information so that repayments can be collected when they are due.
 You must make sure that you provide the complete and correct information when you take out the loan and you must tell SLC about any changes during the application process, while you’re at university or college and until you’ve repaid your loan in full.
-How to apply?
+Click here to learn how to apply.

 You must let SFC know if you: